fiveseven808/HueBerry_SmartSwitch/README.md

 **Instructions:**

-  1. None at the moment...
+  1. Wire up the I2C display and rotary encoder (wiring diagrams coming soon)
+  2. Install the Adafruit_SSD1306 library
-  2. Run pigpiod via "sudo pigpiod"
+  3. Run pigpiod via "sudo pigpiod"
-  3. Run whatever the latest v00*.py is.
+  4. Run whatever the latest v00*.py is.
 Should work.
-  4. Follow instructions on the screen to pair your hueBerry and bridge
+  5. Follow instructions on the screen to pair your hueBerry and bridge
-  5. ???
+  6. ???
-  6. Profit!!!
+  7. Profit!!!

 **Wishlist:**

   * Gotta clean up repo and get rid of my "training" files
   * More refined menu system programming
-    * 8/15 update: getting there slowly...
-	* 8/29 update:
-  * INI based configuration?
+    * 1/29 update: Should use the dynamic light or group menus to influence main menu code
   * Timeout to clock
-	* 8/29 works only for main menu at the moment
+    * 1/29/17 Needs to be configurable.
+Affect all menus? (not just main tree)
   * Disable clock via settings
+  * Implement Guest mode
+    * Guest mode will lock the hueBerry to one group or light allowing for ease of use, without "accidentally" affecting the rest of the house
   * PIR integration?
+  * IR remote integration?
-  * Lower power consumption (stop refreshing display so often and polling button)
+  * Lower power consumption
-    * Can't do much regarding this though...
-0.7w is about as low as it goes... unless you power it off...
-	* 8/29 update: reworked menu system now lowers power consumption... but pi still sucks power...
+    * Move to ESP8266 architecture?
   * Battery state support and icon (low power indicator and graceful shutdown too)
-    * Coming soon
+    * Need to design
   * Bugs to squash:
     * Currently need to re-pair with bridge if bridge IP changes...
+    * If API key doesn't work on boot, self troubleshoot and see if communication to bridge is bad or API key is bad?
+  * Dynamically extend main menu with custom scenes

 **License:**

 [Creative Commons Attribution-NonCommercial 4.0 International ](https://creativecommons.org/licenses/by-nc/4.0/)

-This is a pre-alpha program.
-Don't blame me for anything and you may not use this against me... although you probably could...
+This is an open source beta program supplied with no guarantee.